flanksource/docs/gomplate.md

 These functions help manipulate and query collections of data, like lists (slices, or arrays) and maps (dictionaries).

 #### Implementation Note
 For the functions that return an array, a Go `[]interface{}` is returned, regardless of whether or not the input was a different type.

-## `coll.Dict`
+# `Collection`

-**Alias:** `dict`
+## `dict`

 Dict is a convenience function that creates a map with string keys.
 Provide arguments as key/value pairs.
 If an odd number of arguments is provided, the last is used as the key, and an empty string is set as the value.

 All keys are converted to strings.

 This function is equivalent to [Sprig's `dict`](http://masterminds.github.io/sprig/dicts.html#dict) function, as used in [Helm templates](https://docs.helm.sh/chart_template_guide#template-functions-and-pipelines).

 For creating more complex maps, see [`data.JSON`](../data/#data-json) or [`data.YAML`](../data/#data-yaml).